-1.4 PEOPLE MANAGEMENT
+1.3 PEOPLE MANAGEMENT

-- Manage staff issues in a timely and fair manner within University of Melbourne Guidelines. - Create an environment where staff can accelerate personal growth and work towards achievement of career goals including promotion. - Model the behaviour expected of leadership in the University. - Support the University's Equity and Diversity Strategy.
+- Work collaboratively to support all team members within the Production Animal Group. - Manage staff issues in a timely and fair manner within University of Melbourne Guidelines. - Foster a harmonious workplace where staff can accelerate personal growth and work towards achievement of career goals including promotions. - Model the behaviour expected of leadership in the University. - Support the University's Equity and Diversity Strategy.